New Zealand property bubble: KiwiBuild

 KiwiBuild, the flagship housing policy of the New Zealand Labour Party, proposed to deliver 100,000 houses in ten years to address the affordability crisis.
 The scheme planned to boost housing supply by giving property developers more incentives to deliver affordable homes rapidly.
 This included the Land for Housing programme, which acquired vacant land, on-selling to developers, with conditions of making 20% of dwellings available for public housing and delivering 40% "affordable" housing according to KiwiBuild criteria.
 The scheme also purchased properties off-the-plans from developers, to sell to eligible buyers.
 The government was concerned about construction-sector capacity to deliver KiwiBuild's targets, so the KiwiBuild Shortage List was introduced, allowing accredited construction employers to accelerate the immigration process for construction workers.

 Criticism of the policy highlighted that the prices of KiwiBuild homes remained out of reach for many, with "affordable" properties costing upward of NZD$500,000 in Auckland, and NZD$300,000–500,000 across the rest of the country.
 By September 2019 the scheme had delivered only 258 houses – well below the targets.
 The uptake also showed that the Kiwibuild homes did not attract buyers, with unsold homes released onto the private market in some regions.

 KiwiBuild reset

-A "reset" of KiwiBuild was released in 2019, following the reshuffle of ministerial responsibilities for housing and appointment of Dr. Megan Woods as Minister for Housing.
+A "reset" of KiwiBuild was released in 2019, following the reshuffle of ministerial responsibilities for housing and appointment of Megan Woods as Minister for Housing.
 The revised policy dropped the target to build 100,000 houses in ten years and introduced rent-to-buy and shared-equity options to improve affordability.
 The requirement for first-home buyers to hold their Kiwibuild homes for at least three years was reduced to one year.